-2. 1 Telecom Business License
+2.1 Telecom Business License

-License Name Telecommunications Business License Type III No. 3A/55/001.

-Licensor National Broadcasting and Telecommunication Commission("NBTC")

-Duration of license 15 years from May 8, 2012 to May 7, 2027.
+License Name : Telecommunications Business License Type III No. 3A/55/001.
+Licensor : National Broadcasting and Telecommunication Commission ("NBTC ") Duration of license : 15 years from May 8 th 2012 - May 7 th 2027.
 Renewal : The licensee must apply for renewal at least 30 days before the license expires and comply with the rules, procedures, methods and time specified by the NBTC.